MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/azure-monitor-security-baseline.md

 ##### Azure Resource Logs

 **Description**: Service produces resource logs that can provide enhanced service-specific metrics and logging.
-The customer can configure these resource logs and send them to their own data sink like a storage account or log analytics workspace.
+The customer can configure these resource logs and send them to their own data sink like a storage account or Log Analytics workspace.
 [Learn more](/azure/azure-monitor/platform/platform-logs-overview).

 | Supported | Enabled By Default | Configuration Responsibility |
 |---|---|---|